The content of this page was created by users. It has not been screened or verified by IMDb staff.

 [Sephora saw Joshua

-: Keep sounding the alarm, Gershom, but stay here, until your mother comes.
+: Keep sounding the alarm, Gershom, but stay here till your mother comes.
 Sephora

 : Your eyes are as sharp as they are beautiful.